TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Limitations

 \section{Limitations}

-There are two limitations that warrant further investigation.
-First, while the quality of the model can be improved by training diffusion encoder, decoder and denoising model simultaneously, we avoid doing so in order to avoid overcomplicating the approach.
-Second, samples from the latent space have a high dimensionality that depends on the sequence length, making the training of our method significantly slower as the length increases.
-This problem can probably be eliminated by training the autoencoder, which is a great direction for the further research.
+There are three limitations that warrant further investigation.
+First, the quality of the model can be improved by training diffusion encoder, decoder and denoising model simultaneously.
+However, we avoid doing so in order to avoid overcomplicating the approach.
+Second, the samples from the latent space have a high dimensionality that depends on the sequence length, so the training of our method slows down significantly as the length increases.
+This problem can probably be overcome by training the autoencoder to map a text into a fixed-dimensional latent space, which is a great direction for further research.
+Third, as different diffusion encoders works better for different tasks, it is necessary to find the best one for each task.